Norby257/netflixUIReact/README.md

  To enjoy this project, simply clone the repo and run `npm install`  followed by `npm start`.

+ To view this on a remote server hosted on Heroku, click here [here](https://fast-woodland-97467.herokuapp.com/).

 # Landing Page
 ![Landing Page](/images/final_landing_screen.png)